rkellazar/Japan-Age-Breakdown/README.md

  2. **Low birth rates:** Low birth rates can be caused by a number of factors, such as high costs of raising children, a lack of family-friendly policies, and social norms that discourage having children.
  3. **Migration:** High levels of emigration can lead to a decline in the population, especially if the emigrants are young and a of childbearing age.
  4. **Low immigration:** Low levels of immigration can also contribute to a declining population, as there are fewer new people coming into the country to replace those who are aging or emigrating.
- 5. **Economic factors:** Economic factors, such as high unemployment rates or low economic growth, can lead to a decline in the population as people move to other ares in search of better job opportunities.
+ 5. **Economic factors:** Economic factors, such as high unemployment rates or low economic growth, can lead to a decline in the population as people move to other areas in search of better job opportunities.
  6. **Health issues:** Health issues such as high infant mortality rates, poor healthcare infrastructure, and high rates of disease can contribute to a declining population.

 By investigating these factors, policymakers can identify the underlying causes of the declining population and develop targeted policies and interventions to address them.